 This decision is very challenging for several reasons:

-- More than 90% of all international schools over the world are private.
-They are fee-paying schools.
-This means that the financial impact on families can be significant.
+- More than 90% of all international schools around the world are private schools.
+They are financed through school fees.
+This can place a significant financial burden on families.

-- The language of instruction at our school is between 45% to 80% English (depending on the age group) and not the native language of most of the students who attend our school.
-It is welcome, but not a prerequisite for registration that one of the parents is able to communicate in English and/or German.
+- The language of instruction at our school is between 45% to 80% English (depending on the age group) and thus not the mother tongue of most pupils attending our schools.
+It is a welcome, but not mandatory criterion for your child’s enrolment that one parent speaks German and/or English.